 Workers’ comp insurance benefits both employers and employees.
 As a business owner, workers’ compensation insurance reduces your risk of a crippling financial loss in the case of a serious accident involving one of your team members.
 And your employees who are covered by workers’ comp can receive financial protection if harmed while performing their regular work duties.

 The grand bargain

-The “grand bargain” is this: no matter who is responsible for the workplace illness or injury, the employee will receive workers’ comp benefits, and in return, the business owner will be protected from lawsuits related to the illness or injury.
+The “grand bargain” is this: no matter who is responsible for the workplace injury, the employee will receive workers’ comp benefits, and in return, the business owner will be protected from lawsuits related to the injury.

 Benefits of workers’ comp

 If you’re an employer, there are three main ways having workers’ comp insurance benefits you: